 We offer our clients a way to validate their assumptions and test new products in a fast and cost-effective way; product design sprints.
 These are a highly effective way of shaping new products and identifying solutions to existing problems.
 They also help to reassure clients that their product is on the right path; bringing greater clarity to a project right from the outset.

-It's an intensive week that aims to help the team understand of what the product is (or should be).
+A sprint is an intensive week that aims to help the team understand of what the product is (or should be).
 During the sprint, the team brainstorms ideas and features, decides on which ones to explore, and then finally prototypes and tests these concepts with real users.

 Sprints make it possible to learn what would traditionally take months of effort in just a single week, ensuring that valuable time and money isn't wasted on something that might not work.